Remove TNSR NIC for Host Use¶

 Save the configuration after making these changes, as the next steps will involve actions that may result in the startup configuration being used by TNSR:

-tnsr(config)# configuration copy running startup
+tnsr(config)# db copy running startup

 Exit the TNSR CLI.